csswizardry/csswizardry.github.com/_posts/2017-01-25-moving-css-wizardry-onto-https-and-http-2.md

 benefits to both developers and users, but many of its best features are centred around performance:

-* Compressed headers: HTTP/1.1 sends its headers uncompressed, which creates a surprising amount of overhead.
+* **Compressed headers**: HTTP/1.1 sends its headers uncompressed, which creates a surprising amount of overhead.
 HTTP/2 reduces that by compressing the response headers as well as the response body.
-* Multiplexing: get around head of line blocking and lack of parallelisation by sending multiple assets asynchronously over the same TCP connection.
+* **Multiplexing:** get around head of line blocking and lack of parallelisation by sending multiple assets asynchronously over the same TCP connection.
-* Server push: allows developers to send late requested assets preemptively.
+* **Server push**: allows developers to send late requested assets preemptively.

 A lot of HTTP/2’s additions will moot the domain sharding, concatenating, and inlining strategies we came up with as hacks, and will instead allow us to